 Côte d'Ivoire is a developing nation in the lower half of the world's economies.
-Located on the Gulf of Guinea in western Africa, its climate is tropical along the coast and semiarid in the far north.
-The southern third of the country is covered by tropical rain forest.

-See also: Library article for Yellow Fever

-update | Côte d'Ivoire is a developing nation in the lower half of the world's economies.
 Located in western Africa on the Gulf of Guinea (east of Guinea and west of Ghana), the climate is classified as humid equatorial (long dry season).

 See also: Library article for Yellow Fever